ucrdrk/github_workshop/README.md

 git clone https://github.com/<your username>/github-workshop
 ```

-Replace `<your username>` including the `<` and `>` with your GitHub username.
+Replace `<your username>` (including the `<` and `>`) with your GitHub username.

 ## Initializing Submodules

 This repository uses the GoogleTest submodule for unit testing.
-In order to initialize this submodule in the repository, type the following command in the directory that the repository was cloned into:
+To initialize this submodule in the repository, type the following commands in the directory where the repository was cloned:

 ```bash
 git submodule init
 git submodule update
 ```

-## Building the project on the Command Line
+## Building the Project on the Command Line

-This project uses CMake for build.
+This project uses **CMake** for building.
 To build this project on the command line, type the following commands into your shell:

 ```bash
 mkdir build && cd build